-The mission of the Brookhaven Radiologic Sciences program is to prepare students both academically and technically in the foundational principles of Radiologic Sciences.
+The mission of the Dallas College Radiologic Sciences program is to prepare students both academically and technically in the foundational principles of Radiologic Sciences.
 After completion of the program, the student will be able to competently, ethically and safely perform radiographic procedures and respond to a patient's needs while assuming a vital role in the patient's health care team.

 Program Goals and Outcomes